 As we discussed, a number of E. coli strains pose no health risk to humans.
 Others, however, can cause real problems.
-Some harmful E. coli bacteria strains, for example, are known to cause cystitis, an bladder infection.
+Some harmful E. coli bacteria strains, for example, are known to cause cystitis, a bladder infection.
 Others commonly cause gastrointestinal problems.

-One particular strain of E. coli — O157:H7 — is known to cause severe and prolonged abdominal cramps, seizures, bloody diarrhea and vomiting, as well as being the leading cause of kidney failure in younger children.
+One particular strain of E. coli - O157:H7 - is known to cause severe and prolonged abdominal cramps, seizures, bloody diarrhoea and vomiting, as well as being the leading cause of kidney failure in younger children.
 Outbreaks of this particular strain of E. coli are usually those that hit the news.